statengeneraal/laws-markdown/verdrag/marpol/protocol/78/BWBV0003287/README.md

 1. The present Protocol shall be deposited with the Secretary-General of the Organization (hereinafter referred to as “the Depositary”).
 2. The Depositary shall:

-(a) inform all States which have signed the present Protocol or cceded thereto of:
+(a) inform all States which have signed the present Protocol or acceded thereto of:

 (i) each new signature or deposit of an instrument of ratification, acceptance, approval or accession, together with the date thereof;